DayDarkTV/jdbot/README.md

 3. login to discord on your browser and go to https://discord.com/developers/applications and create a new app
 4. go to bot settings and creat a new bot
 5. move file 'auth.json' outside directory and replace `TOKEN_HERE` with bot token
-6. to start, run `node ./built/index.js`
+6. to start, run `node ./built/index.js` or run the `run.bat` file to have it loop repeatedly :>